-123. We have a Business Continuity Plan, which has been audited and deemed satisfactory.
-This will be kept up to date throughout 2015 - 2016, and an annual BCP test will be conducted.
+126. We have a Business Continuity Plan, which has been audited and deemed satisfactory.
+This will be kept up to date throughout 2016 - 2017, and BCP tests, including off - site training exercises, will be conducted annually or when necessary.

 The Supreme Court of the United Kingdom Parliament Square London SW1P 3BD